An introductory review of the resource theory approach to thermodynamics: The resource theory of Thermal Operations

 This relation is sometimes cause of confusion, since in thermodynamics we are used to drive systems through time-dependent Hamiltonians and the above commutation relation typically does not hold.
-In some cases, this is simply because driving does cost work and so should not be a free operation.
-Furthermore, in some cases one only takes into account the \emph{average} energy cost of the driving, so that in some setups it is natural to assume average energy conservation rather than the stricter $[U,H_S + H_B] = 0$, which implies conservation of all moments of energy.
-However, here we will be working within a fully quantised picture, in which energy fluctuations beyond average will be explicitly accounted for by the introduction of a quantum system that plays the role of the work repository.
-This becomes relevant for small systems \cite{aberg2013truly}, or in machines in which we do not average over a large number of cycles.
-Finally, the relation $[U,H_S+H_B] = 0$ seems incompatible with strong coupling scenarios.
+In some cases, this is simply because driving does cost net work, which comes from an implicit classical system, and so should not be a free operation.
+Furthermore, in some cases one only takes into account the \emph{average} energy cost of the driving, so that in some setups it is natural to assume average energy conservation rather than the stricter $[U,H_S + H_B] = 0$ \cite{skrzypczyk2014work}.
+Going even further one could consider what happens in the presence of generic violations of the energy condition, but it is then unclear what kind of statements -- if any -- can be inferred from general considerations alone, i.e. without solving the dynamics \cite{shu2018violation}.
+However, here we will be working within a fully quantised picture, in which all energy fluctuations will be explicitly accounted for by the introduction of quantum systems that play the role of the work repositories.
+This becomes relevant for small systems, or in machines in which we do not average over a large number of cycles.

+Another issue is that the relation $[U,H_S+H_B] = 0$ seems incompatible with strong coupling scenarios.
 However, the situation is a bit more subtle here.
-First, the above relation is compatible with some strong coupling scenarios (think of scattering events, for example, identifying $U$ with the scattering matrix \cite{janzing2005decomposition}).
-Rather, it is incompatible with situations in which the system remains strongly coupled to the environment at the end of the transformation.
-However, in this situation one can argue that our notion of system $S$ should change to include the strongly interacting part of the environment.
+First, the above relation is compatible with some strong coupling scenarios (think of scattering events, for example, identifying $U$ with the scattering matrix and singling out incoming and outgoing subspaces \cite{janzing2005decomposition}).
+Second, the relation may be deemed incompatible with situations in which the system remains strongly coupled to the environment at the end of the transformation, or $S$ and $B$ are taken to be strongly coupled at all times.
+However, in this situation one can argue that our notion of thermodynamic system $S$ should be adapted accordingly, to include the strongly interacting part of the environment.
 What is certain is that more work is needed to formalise this procedure in the resource theory context.
 We will come back to this in the next subsection.